-A leak was identified by Electricity Supply Board (ESB) at this site in May 2004 and repaired in July 2004.
+A leak was identified by Electricity Supply Board (ESB) at this site in May 2003 and repaired the same month.
 AECOM understand that the fluid type lost from the cable was a low viscosity blend of linear alkyl benzene (LAB).